Sterling, Massachusetts Breaks Ground on a Resilient Energy Storage System

-The town of Sterling, Massachusetts celebrated its Municipal Light Department’s new energy storage system with a groundbreaking ceremony yesterday.
+The town of Sterling, Massachusetts celebrated its Municipal Light Department’s new energy storage system with a groundbreaking ceremony this week.
 The occasion is literally groundbreaking, not just for the town or the state, but for New England.
 The project is the first utility-scale energy storage facility in Massachusetts and will be the largest battery installation of its kind in New England, in terms of megawatt hours.

 The 2-megawatt, 3.9 megawatt-hour battery storage system, to be installed at the Sterling Municipal Light Department’s Chocksett Road Substation, is one of a number of similar projects funded under the Massachusetts Department of Energy Resources’ Community Clean Energy Resiliency Initiative, which awards grants for clean, resilient energy systems to support critical infrastructure during grid outages.
 During a power outage, the Sterling energy storage system will be able to “island” from the grid and, with the support of existing solar generation, provide up to 12 days of backup power to the town’s police station and dispatch center, a critical facility providing first responder services.

 But there’s more to it than that.
 As important as it is to provide clean, resilient power to essential community facilities such as the Sterling police station, it is equally important to show that energy storage is an economical way to do this.
 For this reason, the project received additional funding from U.S. Department of Energy’s Office of Electricity (DOE-OE), under its energy storage demonstration program.
 A key feature of the project, which DOE-OE and Sandia National Laboratories are supporting, is to demonstrate and analyze the economic case for the batteries.